knowit/snappysense/aws/IOT-THINGS.md

 ### Creating a security policy

-You need to create a security policy for SnappySense devices if it does not already exist.
+You need to create a security policy for SnappySense devices if it does not already exist; you need to do this only once.
 It should be called `SnappySensePolicy`.
 The JSON for the policy is in the file `thing_policy.json` in the current directory.

 Go to AWS > Management console > IoT Core > Security > Policies.